 Sir Winston’s cousin Shane Leslie wrote off WSC’s relationship with his father: “Few fathers have done less for their sons.
 Few sons have done more for their fathers.”
 A review of Churchill & Son paraphrases: “Few fathers did more for their sons than Winston….Few sons have done less for their fathers than Randolph.”

 Both remarks are unjust.
 Lord Randolph Churchill was a busy politician, wrote Celia and John Lee.
 Yet he tried “to secure the future of both his boys.”
 In fact “he went to a good deal of trouble on their behalf, for which he gets no consideration whatsoever.”
 Winston’s son Randolph gave birth to the longest biography on the planet.
 Winston S. Churchill is the standard work for generations of scholars.
+Winston wrote a two-volume tribute to his own father.
 Both fathers and both sons did much for each other.

 Josh Ireland avoids such pat summations.
-With no apparent axe to grind, he limns the 45-year Winston-Randolph relationship, good, bad and ugly.
-There are a few errors and skewed judgments, an uneven gloss on events.
+With no apparent axe to grind, he charts the 45-year Winston-Randolph relationship, good, bad and ugly.
+There are a few errors and skewed judgments, some uneven glosses on events.
 Yet Ireland largely follows Randolph’s own maxim, “I am interested only in the truth.”

-Each of those assertions is wrong, obfuscating the broader reality.
-Churchill tried harder than any minister to save the peace; the Admiralty was ready for war because he made it so; Antwerp’s prolonged defense salvaged key French ports and he didn’t “abandon” his post, he was sent there.
+Each of those assertions is wrong, obfuscating broader reality.
+Churchill tried harder than any minister to save the peace; the Admiralty was ready for war because he made it so; Antwerp’s prolonged defense saved key French ports and he didn’t “abandon” his post, he was sent there.
 But never mind.
 What follows is increasingly good.
-It’s best to skip to Chapter 3, as Randolph begins growing up—all too precariously.
+It’s best to skip to Chapter 3, as Randolph reaches maturity—all too precariously.

 Growing up with Winston